Johann-Georg Richert

 Johann-Georg Richert (14 April 1890 – 30 January 1946) was a German general during World War II.
 He commanded the 286th Security Division whose personnel committed numerous war crimes in occupied Belarus, in the Army Group Center Rear Area.

 The 35th Infantry Division also committed war crimes during early 1944 while Richert was its commanding officer.
 The division's operations against "partisans" (who were often civilians) became more frequent and brutal after Richert assumed command.
 Richert also ordered that all of his soldiers who were in hospitals without injuries or a diagnosed illness be executed, and threatened units and commanding officers who were defeated in battle with severe penalties.

 With the help of troops from Sonderkommando 7b of Einsatzgruppe B, Richert forced at least 40,000 civilians into the Ozarichi death camps, makeshift camps which had been established by Josef Harpe.
 Dieter Pohl has called the establishment of the camp "one of the worst crimes the Wehrmacht ever committed against civilians".
 By the time troops of the 65th Army of the First Belorussian Front liberated those in camps on 19 March 1944, at least 9,000 people had died.
 The troops freed 33,480 people, including 15,960 children under the age of 13, from the Ozarichi death camps.

-Richert was taken prisoner by Soviet troops on 8 May 1945.
-In 1946, he was put on trial by a Soviet military court in Minsk for his role in the deportations, as well as other crimes against Soviet civilians.
-Richert was sentenced to death, and publicly hanged the next morning in Minsk on 30 January 1946.
-Richert was hanged with 13 of his codefendants with over 100,000 people watching.
+Richert was taken prisoner by Soviet troops; he was tried in the Minsk Trial, a war crimes trial held in front of a Soviet military tribunal in 1945–1946 in Minsk.
+The tribunal heard the case against 18 German military, SS, and police officials accused of crimes committed during the occupation of Belarus.
+Alongside a Wehrmacht and a police general, Richert was the highest-ranking official of the occupying force on trial.
+Richert, along with 14 other defendants, was sentenced to death and executed by hanging on 30 January 1946.